Thin Crust Bagel Pizza Recipe

 Don’t get me wrong: bagel pizzas are delicious.
 But they have a tendency to be really heavy and really bready.
 Which I why I recently tried experimenting with a “thin crust” bagel pizza.

 I bought a sesame seed bagel and an everything bagel.
 Both were delicious, but any savory bagel will do, including garlic, asiago cheese, sun dried tomato, and plain.

 Cheap recipe tip: If you’re really looking to save money, buy day-old bagels, which are usually half price.
 Since you’re baking them anyway, it doesn’t matter if the bagel is slightly dried out.

 If you’re new to my blog, you should like my Facebook page.
 I promise I won’t flood your feed with annoying posts.
-Just new recipe updates and interesting food-related findings from around the web.
+Just new recipe updates and money-saving tips.

-1/2 cup pizza toppings (Your choice.
-I used spinach, tomato, green pepper, hot chili peppers, and green onions.)
+- 1/2 cup pizza toppings (Your choice: I used fresh spinach, tomato, green pepper, hot chili peppers, and green onions)